My Three Editing Styles | Raasch Photography

 Signature

-Short version: romantic, luminous, soft, and slightly dreamy.
+romantic, luminous, soft, and slightly dreamy.
 My default wedding look.

 Signature is built on an editorial preset originally designed for luxury weddings.
 It's the look I used for almost all of my late 2024 and 2025 wedding work, and it's where I default for weddings, engagements, and artistic family sessions in 2026.